peterjobes/jekyll-now/_posts/2019-05-27-beautiful-lies-edinburgh-marathon-2019.md

 ---
 There was a moment, twenty five miles into the Edinburgh Marathon on Sunday, when I passed a group of spectators and one of them shouted, “come on Peter, you’re looking good”.

 It’s one of the most blatant lies I’ve ever heard.
-I was in bits, almost staggering along the road, but I sure was glad of the encouragement.
+I was in bits, almost staggering along the road, but I really needed the encouragement.

 It all started so promisingly.
 There was rain and wind forecast for the whole race, which was a relief after the scorching heat of the last time I ran this event.